Hitler's watch sells at Maryland auction for $1.1 million

 The auction house's president, Bill Panagopulos, defended the auction and said the buyer is a European Jew.

 The watch features the initials AH and a swastika.
-The auction house said a French soldier who was in the first unit to close in on Hitler in May 1945 at his Berchtesgaden retreat seized it as spoils of war.
+The auction house said a French soldier seized the watch as spoils of war on May 4, 1945, when his unit became the first Allied force to arrive at Hitler's Berchtesgaden retreat.
+The Nazi leader died in Berlin on April 30, 1945.